lnalborczyk/meeg_decoding/README.md

 -->

-Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `python -m pip install .`.
+Clone this repository with `git clone https://github.com/lnalborczyk/meg_decoding_tools` and install using `python -m pip install .`

 # Usage

-Function from this module assume that you have some M/EEG data that is properly filtered, resampled, and epoched using MNE (i.e., it does not cover preprocessing steps).
+Function from this module assume that you have some M/EEG data that is properly filtered, resampled, and epoched using MNE (i.e., it does not cover preprocessing).

 ## Decoding